 With “Green Living” a trend has entered the living room that has a lasting impact on life in your own four walls

-Homeowners, but also architects and urban planners, are made responsible by the Federal Ministry for the Environment with the “Guidelines for Sustainable Building”.
+Homeowners, too architects and urban planners are provided with the "Guide to Sustainable Building" from the Federal Ministry for Environment held accountable.
 The aim is to reduce greenhouse gas emissions by 2050 to 80% and the primary energy requirement in the building sector by 95% by 80.

 Before the construction phase begins, the decision is made as to where the building should be built.
 It is preferable to choose a place where nature already offers space or where the ecosystem can be preserved.
 While efficient construction was always in the foreground, it is now also a matter of concentrating on the essentials.
 The so-called sufficiency concept questions what is really needed and which size is sufficient.
 Land use is to be reduced.
 Trees, bushes and meadows around the building are largely preserved before artificially new gardens are built.
 Building in nature versus building instead of nature.

 Image source & copyright by Foster & Partner